microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     remove any values if they have been auto-populated.
 Review each value**:

         a.
-Environment - select 'Azure Cloud' for commercial Azure, 'Azure US Government' for MAG, or whichever environment the Azure subscription you want Azure DevOps to connect to exists in.
+Environment - select 'Azure Cloud' for commercial Azure, 'Azure US Government' for Azure U.S. Government, or whichever environment the Azure subscription you want Azure DevOps to connect to exists in.

         b.
 Subscription ID - This value is the subscription ID of the Azure subscription you wish to connect to.
 This information can be obtained from the Get-AzSubscription cmdlet in PowerShell or from the Azure Portal.

         c.
 Subscription Name - This value is the Name of the Azure subscription you wish to connect to.
 It matters that the name entered here is the name that is associated with Subscription ID in the last field.
 This information can be obtained from the Get-AzSubscription cmdlet in PowerShell or through the Azure Portal.

         d.
-Service Principal ID – This is also known as the ‘AppID’ or ‘Application ID’.
-This information can be obtained from the Get-AzADServicePrincipal -DisplayName <SPNAME> cmdlet in PowerShell or through the Azure Portal in Azure Active Directory under ‘App Registrations’.
+Service Principal ID – This is also known as the 'AppID' or 'Application ID'.
+This information can be obtained from the Get-AzADServicePrincipal -DisplayName <SPNAME> cmdlet in PowerShell or through the Azure Portal in Azure Active Directory under 'App Registrations'.

         e.
 Service principal key - This is the Service Principal's password.